TanjaKec/datachallenge/content/day1/StatsConcepts/_index.en.markdown

 #### What does the distribution show?

 For an attribute variable it is very simple.
-We observe the frequency of occurance of each level of the attribute variable as shown in the barplot above.
+We observe the frequency of occurrence of each level of the attribute variable as shown in the barplot above.

-For a measured variable the area under the curve from one value to another measures the relative proportion of the population having the oucome value in that range.
+For a measured variable the area under the curve from one value to another measures the relative proportion of the population having the outcome value in that range.

 A statistical distribution for a measured variable can be summarised using three key descriptions: